w3f/polkadot-wiki/docs/glossary.md

 ## Bonding

-A process by which tokens can be "frozen" in exchange for attaching a parachain to a relay chain.
-This process ensures that only chains that are valid and running will be attached to the relay chain, as it would behoove DOT holders to stop bonding their tokens.
+A process by which tokens can be "frozen" in exchange for some other benefit.
+For example, staking is a form of bonding for which you receive rewards in exchange for securing the network.
+You can also bond tokens in exchange for a parachain slot.

 ## Bridge

-A node which acts as an intermediary between the Polkadot relay chain and an external chain, in such a way that it appears to the relay chain that the external chain is a parachain (i.e., meets the Polkadot Runtime Environment requirements).
-Bridges allow for interaction between other blockchains such as Ethereum and Bitcoin which are not natively compatible with Polkadot.
+A parachain that acts as an intermediary between the Polkadot relay chain and an external chain, in such a way that it appears to the relay chain that the external chain is a parachain (i.e., meets the Polkadot Runtime Environment requirements).
+Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with Polkadot.

 ## Byzantine Fault Tolerance

-The property of a system which is tolerant of Byzantine faults; that is, a system where not only may individual subsystems fail, but it may not be clear if a particular subsystem has failed or not.
+The property of a system that is tolerant of Byzantine faults; that is, a system where not only may individual subsystems fail, but it may not be clear if a particular subsystem has failed or not.
 That is, different observers on the system may not agree on whether or not the system has failed.
 Ensuring Byzantine fault tolerance is an important part of developing any distributed system.

 ## Collator

-A node which maintains a parachain by collecting parachain transactions and producing state transition proofs for the validators.
+A node that maintains a parachain by collecting parachain transactions and producing state transition proofs for the validators.

 ## Consensus